scylladb/scylla-migrator/docs/source/getting-started/index.rst

 You might also be interested in the following extra features:

 * :doc:`rename columns along the migration </rename-columns>`,
-* :doc:`replicate changes applied to the source data after the initial snapshot transfer has completed </stream-changes>`,
+* :doc:`replicate changes applied to the source table after the initial snapshot transfer has completed </stream-changes>`,
 * :doc:`validate that the migration was complete and correct </validate>`.

 .. toctree::